dimi309/serial-model-renderer/README.md

 This repository contains the small3d repository as a submodule.
 Use the `--recursive` flag when cloning, otherwise the small3d subdirectory will remain empty on your drive.
+Alternatively the submodule can be retrieved after cloning using the following commands:

+	git submodule init
+	git submodule update

 Before building, run the appropriate small3d dependencies preparation script from small3d/deps/scripts.